Skip to content

 The “Train Hobo Era” at Waterloo Village

-The Waterloo train station was built in 1854, after the connection was made with the Sussex Railroad.
-For almost a 100 years the railroad serviced Waterloo Village..
+The Waterloo train station was built in 1854, after the Sussex Railroad was connected.
+For almost 100 years, the railroad serviced Waterloo Village.

-By the early 1920s the Morris canal had become obsolete.
+By the early 1920s, the Morris canal had become obsolete.
 However, it took until 1924 to adopt a plan to close and dismantle the canal.
-So the canal closes, the Smiths slowly leave, and the town is abandoned.
-But the railroad kept running thru Waterloo until the late 1940s.
+So the canal closed, the Smiths slowly left, and the town was abandoned.
+But the railroad kept running through Waterloo until the late 1940s.

-In addition to the economic misfortunes of the town, there was an elevation challenge that opened the door for cross country traveling hobos.
+In addition to the town’s economic misfortunes, an elevation challenge opened the door for cross-country traveling hobos.
 The railroad had to overcome a steep eastbound grade on its way to New York City, slowing freight trains to a crawl as they labored up the hill to Netcong.
 This was the same issue engineers had to deal with when creating the canal.

-Total change in elevation was 1,674 feet along the 102 mile journey, hence the need for the 23 locks.
+The total change in elevation was 1,674 feet along the 102-mile journey, hence the need for the 23 locks.
 Source: Canal Society of New Jersey

 This shot of the Waterloo Station was taken circa.
 1922.
 From the 1940s Waterloo was the only regular station stop on the Lackawanna which did not have a building or shelter roof.
 The rude shelter which replaced the station burned down in 1946, the victim of a grass fire.
 Source: Dave Rutan